 Each social platform has its own culture, and you need to figure out which one is best for you and where your efforts will be appreciated.

 Use the following effective tips to promote your videos:

-- Share your videos on Pinterest and Twitter
+- Share your YouTube video on Pinterest and Twitter

-- Make mini promo videos on your Facebook page and link back to your original YouTube video
+- Make a mini promo video on your Facebook page and link back to your original YouTube video

 - Integrate your videos into your blog content

 - Promote and share your videos on relevant Facebook, Google+, LinkedIn groups, and communities

 - Include your videos in guest posts on related websites

 - Add your YouTube channel to your Instagram bio